 Dear Mr. William,

-I am writing this letter as a warning for your rude and confrontational behavior with Mr. Smith John on 20th January 2020.
+I am writing this letter as a warning for your rude and confrontational behavior with Mr. Smith John on 20th January 20XX.

-Being our responsible employee, we hope that you would rectify your behavior and apologize to the affected party.
+Being our responsible employee, we hope that you will rectify your behavior and apologize to the affected party.

 File: Word (.docx) 2007+ and iPad Size 19 Kb | Download